jinhangjiang/jinhangjiang.github.io/_posts/2021-06-23-Network-Analysis-in-R-Manipulating-Network-Data.md

 ---
 layout: post
-title: Tutorial | Network Analysis in R: Manipulating Network Data
+title: Blog | What is Embedding and What Can You Do with It
-tags: Network-Analysis Tutorial R
+tags: Blog Data-Science Machine-Learning
 ---